rainyrubyzhou/AccuVIR/readme.md

 # AccuVIR: Accurate viral enome long reads polisher
 =======================================================================

-**AccuVIR**--a **Acc**urate **VIR**al genome polisher-- utilizes path searching and sampling in sequence alignment graphs to polish a long reads assembly of viral genomes.
+**AccuVIR**--a **Acc**urate **VIR**al genome polisher-- utilizes path searching and sampling in sequence alignment graphs to polish long reads assembly of viral genomes.

 AccuVIR requires the following as input:
 + Reads file for graph construction (Optimized for third generateion sequencing data).
-+ Backbone sequence file for graph construction.
++ Backbone sequence file for graph construction (Can be either draft assembly from aseembly tools including Canu/Shasta/Flye  etc, or an available genome of another viral subtype/haplotype).

 ## Installation